BHC Communications: History

-The firm was originally incorporated in 1977 as BHC, Incorporated by Chris-Craft Industries to hold its two existing incorporated independent television stations, KCOP Television (KCOP in Los Angeles) and Oregon Television (KPTV in Portland, Oregon), within BHC's Chris-Craft Television subsidiary.
+The firm was originally incorporated in 1977 as BHC, Incorporated by Chris-Craft Industries to hold its two existing incorporated independent television stations, KCOP Television (KCOP-TV in Los Angeles) and Oregon Television (KPTV in Portland, Oregon), within BHC's Chris-Craft Television subsidiary.
 That same year, Chris-Craft purchased a share of 20th Century Fox.
 In 1981, the 20th Century Fox share, then at 20 percent, was traded for 19% of United Television.
 United owned three other television stations: independent KMSP-TV in Minneapolis, ABC affiliate KTVX in Salt Lake City, and NBC affiliate KMOL-TV (now WOAI-TV) in San Antonio.

 Warner Communications, Inc. purchased a 42.5 percent share in BHC for $200 million in convertible preferred stock.
 With the Time, Inc./Warner Communications, Inc. merger into Time-Warner, Inc., BHC got a return of some stock held by Warner, cash, and Time Warner convertible preferred stock in Time Warner, a total of valued at $2.3 billion over a six-year period.
 With this settlement, BHC was reincorporated as BHC Communications, Inc. with stock restructured with two classes of stock giving Chris-Craft most of the voting power.
 Some BHC's shares were distributed to other Warner stockholders made it a publicly traded corporation.
 Some the payment were used to buy back BHC class A shares.
 WWOR-TV, an independent station (and national superstation) in the New York City area, was purchased in 1992 for $313 million.
 In 1995, United Sales Enterprises was formed to hand national spot advertising time for all BHC/United stations.

 Chris-Craft TV teamed up with MCA Television for a syndicated programming block, Hollywood Premiere Network, for only the 1990–1991 season.
 In the early 1990s, BHC formed an alternative programming consortium, Prime Time Entertainment Network, with other station groups and Time Warner-owned Warner Bros.
 Domestic Television that was planned to expand into the fifth television network.